 Task Queue Official Release

-feature of Appengine.
-This means that the taskqueue API module will move
+of App Engine.
+This means that the taskqueue API module will move from

-the development server and could be removed in future versions.
+deprecation warning on the development server and could be removed in future

 Task Queue tasks were not previously counted against your storage quota but they will be now so heavy users might need to start watching their data quota more closely.